-By venturing into display advertising, this allows your ad to fit seamlessly into an audience’s daily life.
+By venturing into display advertising this allows your ad to fit seamlessly into an audience’s daily life.
 Whether they are browsing online, watching YouTube or even checking their email.

 People use display ads for the same reasons traditional ads are employed – to grab attention and raise awareness.
-Except, display ads have an added advantage.
+However, display ads have an added advantage.
 They allow you to target specific demographics to find the people who’d be most interested in your business, rather than leaving it to chance like most traditional advertising methods.

 Display advertising is tailored, effective, cheaper and relevant to your intended market.
 For digital advertisers far and wide – this ticks a lot of important boxes.
 There’s no wonder why worldwide display advertising is expected to grow by 18.5% in 2021, according to Bannerflow